 Actually, the protests have done good.

 Though overshadowed by widespread negative coverage, the NFL’s national anthem protests have led to positive developments.
 At the beginning of 2018, the NFL announced the formation of a social justice committee to assist NFL players with promoting social justice causes and awareness for them.
-The committee will spend $100 million trying to improve education, police and community relations and the criminal justice system in NFL cities.
-Plus, Stephen Ross, managing general partner of the Miami Dolphins, co-chairs a new national non-profit aimed at educating and empowering the sports community to improve race relations and eliminate discrimination.
+The committee said it would spend $100 million trying to improve education, police and community relations and the criminal justice system in NFL cities.
+Plus, Stephen Ross, managing general partner of the Miami Dolphins, co-chairs a national non-profit aimed at educating and empowering the sports community to improve race relations and eliminate discrimination.

 The NFL embraces the digital era